AUTOSHARES CUSTOMER RESPONSIBILITIES

 When you sell a stock, the clearing firm will issue you buying power the following business day; however, those funds cannot be reused for at least 2 business days.
 If unsettled funds are used to buy a new position and you sell that new position before the settlement of the original sell order, that is considered a good faith violation of free riding and withholding.
 Your account will be closed if you get these violations repeatedly.
 You must hold new positions past the settlement of the original sell trade to avoid this good faith violation.
 This violation can also be avoided by opening a margin account, as margin account funds can be reused before settlement without the 2-day restriction.

-Clients cannot trade in excess of 10% of the previous 20 business day average trading volume of any stock on any day regardless of the stock’s price.
+Clients cannot trade more than 10% of the previous 20 business day average trading volume of any stock on any day regardless of the stock’s price.

 OVERNIGHT BUY POWER RELEASE